peteroupc/html3dutil/doc/tutorial-camera.md

 * `left`, `right`, `bottom`, `top`, `near`, `far` - Same as in `setOrtho`.
 * `aspect` - Aspect ratio of the viewport.

-<a id=Other_Projections></a>
-### Other Projections

-There are other kinds of possible projections, such as oblique projections or isometric projections.

 <a id=View_Transform></a>
 ## View Transform